nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. UniLink shows a list of persons
-3. User requests to delete a specific person in the list by providing the person's index
+3. User requests to delete a specific person in the list
-4. UniLink deletes the specified person from the list and displays a confirmation message
+4. UniLink deletes the specified person from the list

     Use case ends.